JerseyTome Research Team

 Four Seasons, Then Gone

 Shaq left Orlando for the Lakers in 1996 as a free agent — one of the first major "superstar leaves" moments in NBA history.
-He'd taken the Magic to the 1995 Finals (swept by Houston) but couldn't get back.
+He'd taken the Magic to the 1995 Finals (swept by Hakeem Olajuwon's Houston Rockets, whose championship red jersey represents the other side of that series) but couldn't get back.
 The departure was contentious.
 Orlando fans felt abandoned.

 That four-season window (1992-1996) creates natural scarcity.
 The Magic were a young franchise in a mid-size market.
 Merchandise production was lower than Lakers or Bulls equivalents.
 Champion (the manufacturer) produced fewer Orlando authentics than they did for large-market teams.
 Surviving originals from this window are genuinely rare.